Kevin O'Toole (bodybuilder): Background

 O'Toole entered the last-ever Western Canada Bodybuilding Championships the following year and won the Light Heavyweight as well as the Overall competitions.
 In 1996, he competed in the Canadian Bodybuilding Championships, placing second in the light heavyweights, but went on two weeks later to compete in the North American Championships, easily winning the light heavyweight title.
 This made him the second man ever to win both the overall Western Canada championship and a weight class win at the North American championship (the other being fellow British Columbian Franco Cavaleri).

 Unwilling to engage in heavy drug use to put on the extra mass to compete as a professional, O'Toole retired from bodybuilding competition after the 1996 North American championships and began pursuing a career as a personal trainer.
 O'Toole's physique remains notable in the bodybuilding world because of his symmetry and aesthetics, which have been compared to Shawn Ray and Mike Mentzer.
 Today, O'Toole owns and operates KO Fitness, a facility located in his home town of North Vancouver, where he continues his profession as a personal trainer.

 In 1998, he began training with British Columbia mixed martial arts pioneers, Chris Franco, Lance Gibson, and their World Class Team.
 O'Toole placed 1st, in his Submission Wrestling Bracket, at the 1999 'Fireball Challenge' (formerly the BC Championships).

-As of 2024, O'Toole maintains an active presence on "X" posting far-right, homophobic and anti-immigration material that is often limited for violating rules around Hateful Content.